webdriverio/selenium-standalone/README.md

 `arch` is either `ia32` or `x64`, it's here because you might want to switch to a particular arch [sometimes](https://code.google.com/p/selenium/issues/detail?id=5116#c9).

+`opts.progressCb(totalLength, progressLength, chunkLength)` will be called if provided with raw bytes length numbers about the current download process.
+It is used by the command line to show a progress bar.

+`opts.logger` will be called if provided with some debugging information about the installation process.

 `cb(err)` called when install finished or errored.